CSA Policy Pathways Conference

 Heather Russek helps organizations navigate complex environments to identify resilient and practical future-focused solutions.
 Heather is a strategist, researcher, designer and innovation expert.
 She is currently exploring the future of health and health care, future of cities, future of work and skills, and the future of arts and creativity.
 Heather was named a Next Generation Foresight Practitioner Fellow in 2021.
 She holds a Bachelor’s of Science from Queen’s University, an MBA from the DeGroote School of Business at McMaster University, and a Master’s of Design in Strategic Foresight and Innovation from OCAD University.

-Olga Morawczynski
+Dr. Olga Morawczynski

 Sunil Johal